 - Almost all of the Committee Bottle details prior to the Corryvreckan.

 - All of the bottle codes from his inventory of Ardbeg's.

 - Loads of information on virtually all of the General Releases, Special Releases, Path to Peaty Maturity and Vintages.

-I may have missed many of his other contributions, but suffice it to say that his help has been invaluable for the creation of this site.
+I may have missed many of his other contributions, but suffice it to say that his help was invaluable for the creation of this site.

 THE PLOWED SOCIETY